 - Statement of Interest that describes why you want to participate in the program (1-2 pages max).
 Please address goals and accomplishments you hope gain from this program.

 - Statement of your career goals and interests (1-2 pages max).

 - Letter of endorsement from your Department Head stating that you will be given a teaching assistantship during the fellowship.

 - Letter of Recommendation from your research advisor that includes a commitment to serve as your academic mentor and to send you to a professional conference to present research results within the next two years.

 MF3 Fellows are admitted on a competitive basis.
-Selected fellows for the 2018-2019 academic year will receive an award of $2,000 for participating in the program, which is paid in two installments and is dependent on fellows completing the required milestones/assignments.
-Fellows will be announced by April 15, 2018.
+Selected fellows for the 2020-2021 academic year will receive an award of $2,000 for participating in the program, paid in two installments and pending fellows completing the required milestones/assignments.
+Fellows for the 2021-2022 academic year will be announced by April 30, 2021.